University of Western Ontario: Media

 The university's student population operates a number of media outlets throughout the campus environment.
 The University Students' Council owns and operates the campus radio station CHRW-FM (94.9 FM).
-The first campus radio to operate at Western was in 1971, although the present day station CHRW-FM, was not established until 1979, one year after the closure of the Western's first campus radio station.
+The first campus radio to operate at Western was in 1971, although the present day station RadioWestern, was not established until 1979, one year after the closure of the Western's first campus radio station.

 The University Students' Council previously operated a closed-circuit television station known as tvWestern.ca.
 The station began broadcasting in 1994, and was discontinued by the student union in 2010 after being cut from the University Students' Council's operating budget.